AEN Fellowship Application Information

 AEN Fellow Application Process

 - Applications are reviewed by the AEN Board and scored based on pre-determined criteria.
 Fellowship consideration is only based on the applicant’s application, CV, and letters of support; no additional information is considered

 - Applicants will receive a confirmation email from AEN once the application has been successfully completed

-- Two letters of recommendation are required along with a $100 application fee
+- Two letters of recommendation are required (one from a current AEN Fellow and one from a current ENA member) along with a $100 application fee

 - Members of the ENA Board of Directors and ENA employees are ineligible for admission to the Academy and cannot write letters of recommendation